phonowell/genshin-impact-script/doc/en/recording.md

 # Recording

-This feature provides programmable key recording and replay functionality.
+This feature provides programmable keystroke recording and playback functionality.

 ## Quick Start

-To get started, press `Ctrl + Numpad Dot`, press a few other keys, and then press `Ctrl + Numpad Dot` again to record your first action.
+To get started, press `Ctrl + Numpad Dot`, press a few more keys, and then press `Ctrl + Numpad Dot` again to record your first action.
 The file name for this recording is `replay/0.txt`.

 To replay this recording, press `Ctrl + Numpad 0`.

-`replay/0~9.txt` are ten built-in shortcut entries, which can be called by pressing `Ctrl + Numpad 0~9`.
+`replay/0~9.txt` are ten built-in shortcut entries that can be accessed by pressing `Ctrl + Numpad 0~9`.

-The contents of a recording are usually formatted like this:
+The contents of a recording are usually formatted as follows:

 ```txt
 1000 esc:down